Bob Marshall’s January 2017 BLS Analysis for Recruiters; 2/3/17

-Subtract the second number (‘civilian labor force’) from the first number (‘civilian noninstitutional population’) and you get 92,543,000 ‘Not in Labor Force’—down by 355,000 from last month’s 92,898,000.
-Since January, 2014, 1,115,000 US workers have vanished!
-Where did those 1,115,000 potential workers disappear to in one year’s time?
-I am assuming they still have to eat and pay their rent.
-They still need money, don’t they?
-The government tells us that these NILFs got discouraged and just gave up looking for a job.
-My monthly recurring question is: “If that is the case, how do they live when they don’t earn any money because they don’t have a job?
+Subtract the second number (‘civilian labor force’) from the first number (‘civilian noninstitutional population’) and you get 94,366,000 ‘Not in Labor Force’—down by 736,000* from last month’s 95,102,000. (*This is what happens when you decrease the Civilian Noninstitutional Population.)
+The government tells us that most of these NILFs got discouraged and just gave up looking for a job.
+My monthly recurring question is: “If that is the case, how do they survive when they don’t earn any money because they don’t have a job?
 Are they ALL relying on the government to support them??”

 Final take on these numbers: Fewer people looking for work will always bring down the unemployment rate.

 Anyway, back to the point I am trying to make.
 On the surface, these new unemployment rates are scary, but let’s look a little deeper and consider some other numbers.

 The unemployment rate includes all types of workers—construction workers, government workers, etc. We recruiters, on the other hand, mainly place management, professional and related types of workers.
 That unemployment rate in January was 2.3% (this rate was .1% above last month’s 2.2%).
 Or, you can look at it another way.
 We usually place people who have college degrees.
 That unemployment rate in January was 2.5% (this rate was the same as last month’s 2.5%).